 NR – Where to buy?

-As we discussed above, NMN is an expensive molecule, especially to take at the doses David is using (1g/day).
-A commonly used alternative is NR, and the brand leader in the space is Chromadex’s Niagen (pictured above).
+The brand leader in sales of Nicotinamide Riboside is Chromadex’s Niagen (pictured above).
 Amongst Chromadex’s scientific advisors is Charles Brenner, who first discovered NR, and showed it could extend the life of yeast cells.

-It’s worth noting that Tru Niagen’s recommended serving size is 300mg – which may be less efficient at raising NAD levels than 1g of NMN.
+Niagen’s recommended serving size is 300mg (1 capsule) – which may be less efficient at raising NAD levels than 1g of NMN.

 NR & NMN Storage